Bryan-Brussee/template/README.md

 I'm also a fan of using [Sass](http://sass-lang.com/) to write quicker css.
 If you're starting out stick with vanilla css.
 You need a preprocessor to use sass, my favorite of which is [gulp](https://css-tricks.com/gulp-for-beginners/).

 ###Best practices
 The first thing judged of any website is how it loads.
-Don't underlook your primary feature.
+Don't under look your primary feature.
 Keep in mind most online journalism is read on distracting iphones and people will leave if your site lags.

-- Optimize your images
-- Concatenate

-##Before publishing
+Optimize your images, concatenate your js and css files, and remove all unused files.

+There will be additional criteria for your website's structure depending on where you publish.
+It is best to get a sense for them early instead of accommodating them late on deadline.